Blockchain in energy

 Blockchain’s decentralized nature means that peer-to-peer networks powered by the technology can run without the need for oversight from a central authority.
 Additionally, transactions between network participants can be regulated programmatically, via smart contracts.
 This hints at the level of security that could be achieved in such systems, but it also gives an idea of how blockchain can support innovation across the energy sector.

-Blockchain can help speed up the adoption of smart meters and smart grids to enable more efficient energy use.
+Blockchain in energy can help speed up the adoption of smart meters and smart grids to enable more efficient energy use.
 The technology can also help connect end users directly with the grid.

 Another interesting property of blockchain technology is its ability to digitize physical assets.
 With the help of smart contracts, any asset can be digitized and stored on a blockchain in the form of tokens.
 This has the potential to transform energy commodity trading, as well as create new ways for people to trade excess energy, carbon credits and others.